Kite Realty Group Trust (NYSE:KRG) Shares Purchased by Verdence Capital Advisors LLC

 Verdence Capital Advisors LLC lifted its stake in Kite Realty Group Trust (NYSE:KRG – Free Report) by 4.1% in the 3rd quarter, Holdings Channel.com reports.
 The firm owned 14,619 shares of the real estate investment trust’s stock after purchasing an additional 576 shares during the period.
 Verdence Capital Advisors LLC’s holdings in Kite Realty Group Trust were worth $313,000 at the end of the most recent reporting period.

 Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
 CENTRAL TRUST Co increased its holdings in shares of Kite Realty Group Trust by 91.4% in the third quarter.
 CENTRAL TRUST Co now owns 1,675 shares of the real estate investment trust’s stock valued at $29,000 after purchasing an additional 800 shares during the last quarter.
 Strategic Investment Solutions Inc. IL acquired a new stake in shares of Kite Realty Group Trust in the first quarter valued at approximately $33,000.
-Northwestern Mutual Wealth Management Co. increased its holdings in shares of Kite Realty Group Trust by 107.8% in the fourth quarter.
-Northwestern Mutual Wealth Management Co. now owns 1,631 shares of the real estate investment trust’s stock valued at $34,000 after purchasing an additional 846 shares during the last quarter.
-Covestor Ltd increased its holdings in shares of Kite Realty Group Trust by 7,854.2% in the first quarter.
-Covestor Ltd now owns 1,909 shares of the real estate investment trust’s stock valued at $43,000 after purchasing an additional 1,885 shares during the last quarter.
+Northwestern Mutual Wealth Management Co. increased its stake in Kite Realty Group Trust by 107.8% during the fourth quarter.
+Northwestern Mutual Wealth Management Co. now owns 1,631 shares of the real estate investment trust’s stock worth $34,000 after acquiring an additional 846 shares during the last quarter.
+Covestor Ltd increased its stake in Kite Realty Group Trust by 7,854.2% during the first quarter.
+Covestor Ltd now owns 1,909 shares of the real estate investment trust’s stock worth $43,000 after acquiring an additional 1,885 shares during the last quarter.
 Finally, Belpointe Asset Management LLC increased its stake in Kite Realty Group Trust by 34.4% during the first quarter.
 Belpointe Asset Management LLC now owns 2,933 shares of the real estate investment trust’s stock worth $61,000 after acquiring an additional 750 shares during the last quarter.
 Institutional investors and hedge funds own 97.22% of the company’s stock.

 Insider Transactions at Kite Realty Group Trust